 The aim of quality data acquisition is to maintain the flow of representative, accurate and timely instrumental data into the national meteorological processing centres at the least cost.
 Through every stage of technical training, a broad appreciation of how all staff can affect the quality of the end product should be encouraged.
-The discipline of total quality management (see WMO, 2017a) considers the whole measurement environment (applications, procedures, instruments and personnel) in so far as each of its elements may affect quality.
+The discipline of total quality management (Walton, 1986, and Imai, 1986see WMO, 2017a) considers the whole measurement environment (applications, procedures, instruments and personnel) in so far as each of its elements may affect quality.
 In total quality management, the data-acquisition activity is studied as a system or series of processes.
 Critical elements of each process, for example, time delay, are measured and the variation in the process is defined statistically.
 Problem-solving tools are used by a small team of people who understand the process, to reduce process variation and thereby improve quality.
 Processes are continuously refined by incremental improvement.

-A checklist of factors might be used with the following headings:
+WMO (1990) provides a A checklist of factors under might be used with the following headings: